OnePlus has rolled out the February security patch to these phones

 OnePlus February 2022 security update — What’s new?

-Google added the February security patch as the third post-Android 12 update for all eligible Pixel devices save the Pixel 6 — which required a much bigger bug-fixing patch.
+Google added the February security patch as the third post-Android 12 updates for all eligible Pixel devices including the Pixel 6/6 Pro – after a big bug-fixing update was pushed in late January.
 As has been the case for a little while now, Samsung has continued the recent exceptional update cadence for its immensely popular Galaxy series.
 The February patch for Galaxy devices arrived in late January and puts many other OEMs to shame.

 The bimonthly update process for OnePlus smartphones means that keeping track of scheduled updates for your device can be frustrating.
 We saw a very late rollout of the January 2021 security patch for a number of selected devices, including the OnePlus Nord and OnePlus 9 series while the latest patch has only just arrived on a small pool of OnePlus devices — some 25 days after Samsung hardware started seeing the patch.